Oil slips further below $59 on weaker economic outlook

 “Prices remain under pressure,” said Craig Erlam, analyst at OANDA.
 “Oil inventory today from API may be notable albeit unlikely to have any major impact on the broader trend.”

-The American Petroleum Institute (API) reports its weekly U.S. inventory numbers at 2030 GMT, ahead of Wednesday’s government stocks data.
-Analysts estimate U.S. crude inventories rose by around 2.8 million barrels last week.
+The American Petroleum Institute (API) reports its weekly U.S. inventory numbers at 2030 GMT, ahead of government stocks data.
+[EIA/S] Analysts estimate U.S. crude inventories rose by around 2.8 million barrels last week.

-British and European Union officials resumed talks to clinch a Brexit deal on Wednesday just a few hours after late-night negotiations wound up, but it was far from clear they would reach an agreement before a leaders’ summit on Thursday.
+Optimism about an imminent Brexit deal had helped support the market, although this faded after EU sources said talks had hit a standstill and Ireland said there were still issues to be resolved.

 Analysts have said any agreement that avoids a no-deal Brexit should boost economic growth and, in turn, oil demand.

-Providing more price support, OPEC Secretary-General Mohammad Barkindo has said an option for OPEC and its allies is to implement deeper cuts in oil production.
+OPEC Secretary-General Mohammad Barkindo, meanwhile, has said an option for OPEC and its allies is to implement deeper cuts in oil production.

+On Tuesday, Barkindo said OPEC would do what it could with allied producers to sustain oil market stability beyond 2020, in a signal the producers would continue to cooperate.

 OPEC, Russia and other producers have a deal to cut oil output by 1.2 million barrels per day until March 2020.
-They meet on Dec.
-5-6 in Vienna to review the decision.

-On Tuesday, Barkindo said OPEC would do what it could with allied producers to sustain oil market stability beyond 2020, in a signal the producers would continue to cooperate.

-Additional reporting by Jessica Jaganathan; Editing by Dale Hudson
+Additional reporting by Jessica Jaganathan; Editing by Dale Hudson and Louise Heavens